houseofstake/proposals/HSPs/hsp-xxx-coc.md

 11.5 Oversight to all governance actors should be done by responsible bodies ensuring accountability and checks and balances.
 This is done working in sync with all HoS institutions and ruling documents.
 11.6 NEAR Foundation is accountable for moderation of its ecosystem’s platforms, including the House of Stake’s.

 ### 12. Contact & Amendments
 12.1 Contact: info@houseofstake.org.
 12.2 Amendments: updates follow a public notice and versioning process with a “Last Updated” date.
 12.3 Effective Date: this CoC takes effect upon community ratification and remains in force until amended.
-12.4 A minimum public comment period of 7 days is required prior to version adoption of this document, based on Art.6.1.1 of the interim constitution.
+12.4 A minimum public comment period of 7 days is required prior to version adoption of this document, based on Art.
+6.1.1 of the interim constitution.

 ### END OF CODE OF CONDUCT POLICY V0.2.0

 </details>

-## Context & Process
+## Context & Alignment

 * [[**HSP‑001**](https://github.com/houseofstake/proposals/blob/main/HSPs/hsp-001.md)] defines Sensing as the way to gauge community sentiment prior to binding action; this proposal aims to confirm readiness to ratify the interim CoC.
 * The CoC v0.2 specifies reporting channels (confidential form, email), moderation standards (impartiality, documentation, competence, human‑overseen AI), appeals timelines, auditable logging, and a minimum 7‑day public comment period for future versions, as well as proposed next steps for operationalization.

 ## Situation

 **- What problem are we solving?**

 **Enabling Immediate Governance:** This version brings up an initial set of guidelines and approaches that once ratified, establish legitimate rules and boundaries for human behavior in NEAR's House of Stake.
 Providing a “good‑enough” baseline that can be adopted and tested for future updates and complimentary proposals.

 **- What happens if we don't address it?**

 The House of Stake Community and its Moderators won’t have the tools to actually take care of the health of the social layer.
 HoS needs predictable norms to reduce friction and increase legitimacy.
 Waiting for a “perfect” policy risks more disorder than adopting a good baseline and improving it with evidence gathered from real use.

 If we do nothing.
 Ad‑hoc moderation persists; incident handling is inconsistent; coordination costs and reputational/legal risks rise; and legitimacy and participation suffer.

-## Purpose
+## Mission

-Ensure a healthy culture of productive participation in achieving House of Stake's Mission.
+Ensure a healthy culture of productive participation in achieving House of Stake's Mission, Vission & Values.

+**Objectives:** Enabling specific rule testing: This vote is a prior step ahead of a formal ratification vote, that would legitimate a first version (V1.0.0) of NEAR’s House of Stake Code of Conduct.

+**Outcomes:** Clearly defining rules and boundaries: Establishing legitimate shared agreements for interacting and managing conduct of agents inside NEAR’s House of Stake.

 ## Approach

 A Code of Conduct should be voted on and approved by the community before May 31st, 2026.
 Which is the ratification deadline for the interim policy set.

 **What strategy will we use?**
 If this sensing proposal approved, the next step would be a ratification vote.

 **What are the risks and limitations?**
 The risks of not having a Code of Conduct ratified in the community is delaying the development of this, and further foundational policies needed for House of Stake planned functioning and modular evolution.

 ## Technical Specification

 Once ratified, this Code of Conduct will be stored in [House of Stake documentation](https://houseofstake.org/docs/structure/code-of-conduct), taking effect and remaining in force until amended.

 ## Backwards Compatibility

 Although no protocol or contract changes and no on‑chain parameters are affected. **It is important to note the compatibility with foundational governance assets -such as the Constitution & policy Charters**.